 Google Pay is quite simple to use – you just need to download the app, connect your credit or debit card, and use your phone to make payments for online shopping, in apps, or even at local stores.
 Moreover, there is no transaction limit of any kind.
 The app protects your payment details with multiple layers of security, like a robust onion of sorts.

-You can safely use Google Pay to store boarding passes, train tickets, or loyalty cards as well.
-It also keeps track of your payments and allows you to see how much you spend and where.
-Fast and convenient, it is available on both Android and iOS devices.
-Although it isn’t a full-scale solution like PayPal, it comes in handy for making regular payments.
+You can safely use Google Pay to store boarding passes, train tickets, or loyalty cards.
+It also keeps track of your payments and lets you see how much you spend and where.

 Although Square has recently expanded to online payments, it largely deals with point-of-sale transactions.
 That undoubtedly serves as their bread and butter, and their hardware for that purpose is top-notch.

 7. Amazon Pay

 You can use Amazon Pay to optimize the payment process and give customers a familiar and trustworthy option.
 You will, however, need to utilize your coding skills to use them to their fullest.

 Amazon Pay includes dedicated solutions for small, medium, and enterprise businesses.
 Thus, regardless of the size of your business, you can be assured of precise support and a flexible payment system.